sushma1013/resume-analyzer/README.md

 Robustness: How effectively does the application handle edge cases, unexpected inputs, and errors?

 9. Contributing
 Feel free to fork this repository, submit issues, or propose pull requests.
-Contributions are welcome!
+Contributions are welcome!..